Turkey Cutlets

 To freeze: Place the cooled cutlets in a ziplock bag and store them in the freezer for up to 6 months.

-Reheating: Reheat your cutlets in an oven turned to 350F for 5-7 minutes or until fully reheated.
+Reheating: Reheat your cutlets in a preheated oven at 350°F for 5-7 minutes, or until fully reheated.

 turkey cutlets recipe.